ItPalakpak/COUNSELIGN_REPO_MOBILE_AND_WEB/memory-bank/progress.md

+## Nov 24, 2025
+- Authored `docs/software_implementation_testing.md`, capturing a concise explanation of how the Flutter mobile build and CodeIgniter web portal operate together, the shared hardware/software requirements (with asset reference), and the fixes that stabilized multipart form posts, dropdown reactivity, and enum validation.
+Document also summarizes current testing status across mobile and web journeys for stakeholders.
+- Enabled swipe gestures on student dashboard event and quote carousels so students can drag left/right to switch cards in addition to auto-rotation and arrow buttons.
+Each widget now normalizes drag distance/velocity, restarts its timer after manual navigation, and preserves the existing fade/slide animations for continuity.
+Analyzer remains clean.
+- Split student profile “Update Profile” modal into two entry points: tapping the avatar edit icon now opens a picture-only dialog, while the main “Update Profile” button exposes username/email fields without photo inputs.
+Both variants share the existing update logic and keep controller data synchronized with the view model.
+- Counselor profile card now mirrors the student layout: the Account Settings header displays `Account ID: {user_id}` beneath the title, and the Change Password/Update Profile buttons render side-by-side with matching colors, padding, and rounded corners for consistent UX.
+- Counselor profile avatar gained its own edit affordance that launches a photo-only dialog, while the Update Profile button now opens a username/email-only dialog.
+Both flows reuse the existing updateProfile/uploadProfilePicture calls so counselors can independently change their picture or credentials without extra inputs.
+- Student profile picture-only modal now mirrors the counselor design with a circular preview (current or newly selected photo) and a single upload button inside a framed container so students get visual confirmation before saving.
+- Added a Preview button next to “Save” in the Student PDS header that launches `student/pds/preview` in the browser using `url_launcher`, matching the CodeIgniter flow for viewing/downloading the generated PDS.

 ## Nov 7, 2025
 - Added env-driven API base URL (`API_BASE_URL`) and HTTPS production placeholder in `lib/api/config.dart`.
 - Updated Android Gradle to Java 17 (`compileOptions`, `kotlinOptions`, Kotlin `jvmToolchain`).